-Valerie Lester is an independent scholar, writer, and translator living near Boston.
-She is the author of Fasten Your Seat Belts!
-History and Heroism in the Pan Am Cabin (1995) and Phiz, The Man Who Drew Dickens (2004).
-She has also written a biography of the great Italian typographers: Giambattista Bodoni: His Life and His World and has translated Alain-Fournier’s Le Grand Meaulnes with the title: The Magnificent Meaulnes (2009).
+Valerie Lester was an independent scholar, writer, and translator living near Boston.
+She wrote Fasten Your Seat Belts!
+History and Heroism in the Pan Am Cabin (1995) and Phiz, The Man Who Drew Dickens (2004) and a biography of the great Italian typographer: Giambattista Bodoni: His Life and His World.
+She translated Alain-Fournier’s Le Grand Meaulnes with the title: The Magnificent Meaulnes (2009).

 Praise for Marvels: The Life of Clarence Bicknell